STran137/PayrollCalculatorV2.0/index.md

 1. **Improve Python skills** - Nothing better than practicing code on a project you want to do!
 1. **Try out a GUI** - It was quite fun, and I enjoyed tinkering around with the different features.
-1. **Assess progress** - This project has helped me realize how far I have come in my coding skills since I started. <br> I have improved but I will only keep getting better by reflecting on my past projects and upgrading them.
+1. **Assess progress** - This project has helped me realize how far I have come in my coding skills since I started.
+I have improved but I will only keep getting better by reflecting on my past projects and upgrading them.

 # Live Demo